 - You must lower your noise level when asked to by other residents. - Large speakers and/or sound systems are not permitted and may be confiscated due to the risk of impact on other students. - If you experience problems with the volume of noise that you cannot solve, contact a member of staff. - You are also expected to be considerate of residents in the immediate neighbourhood of the residence.
-This means not causing any unnecessary disturbance or annoyance. - for exams. - Any breach of noise curfews during examination periods will be viewed seriously and you will face disciplinary action which may result in a fine and termination of your residency.
+This means not causing any unnecessary disturbance or annoyance. - Upon completing end of semester exams, you must show consideration to other residents who are still studying for exams. - Any breach of noise curfews during examination periods will be viewed seriously and you will face disciplinary action which may result in a fine and termination of your residency.